 Melanie works on the analyses and software development of the Ocean Health Index.
 She likes finding novel ways to make complex data accessible and useful.

-I also serve on the thesis committee for several students, including Gerald Singh (UBC), Erendira Aceves (UCSB), Emma Hodgson (UW), and Becky Wright (UCSB).
+I also have served on the thesis committee for several students, including Gerald Singh (UBC), Erendira Aceves (UCSB), Emma Hodgson (UW), and Becky Wright (UCSB).

 Past members of my research group include: